 Highlight the image that you just finished editing.

-Control/Command + Click on any other images you want to apply these settings to.
+Control/Command + Click on any other images to which you want to apply these same settings.

 With multiple photos selected, choose Settings>Sync Settings from your menus.
-(Just like all Adobe programs there are multiple ways to do this.
-You could also click the Sync button in the lower right of Lightroom or click cmd/ctrl+shift+C)
+Just like all Adobe programs, there are various ways to do this.
+You could also click the Sync button in the lower right of Lightroom or use the following keyboard shortcut: Cmd/Ctrl+Shift+C.

 Make sure the settings you want to sync are checked.
-I typically don't sync brush edits, cropping, or spot removal since these edits are specific to each image.
-Sometimes, I won't sync the radial or graduated filters—that choice depends on the photo.
+I typically don't sync masks, cropping, or spot removal since these edits are specific to each image.
+Sometimes, I won't sync the radial or linear gradient - that choice depends on the photo.

-The changes should now be applied to all the photos you had selected.
+Press Synchronize!
+The changes should now be applied to all the photos you selected.

-Once you have applied your edits to a photo, you still have the ability to change anything that you applied.
-If you choose to sync any of the filters to multiple images, you may need to adjust those a little to match up with the individual photo.
+Once you have applied your edits to a photo, you can still change anything you applied.
+If you choose to sync any of the masks to multiple images, you may need to adjust them slightly to match up with the individual photo.
 Just click on the Masks tool in the toolbar (circle with dotted outline), and a list of the masks applied to your image will appear in a new panel.
 Select the one you want to adjust, and then use the handles or pins on your image to adjust the masks.

-If you applied a crop to multiple images, you can adjust the crop to better fit the image.
+If you applied a crop to multiple images, you can adjust the crop to fit the image better.

-Amy shared some wonderful tips about Lightroom batch processing in this video.
-Watch her batch edit photos from a session to see these tools in use!
+Amy shared some fantastic tips about Lightroom batch processing in this video.
+Watch her batch edit photos from a session to see these tools in action!

-Do you have any questions or comments about batch editing in Lightroom?
+Do you have any questions or comments about Batch Editing in Lightroom?
 Leave us a comment below - we would love to hear from you!
-And please share our tutorial using the social sharing buttons (we really appreciate it)!
+And PLEASE SHARE this tutorial using the social sharing buttons (we really appreciate it)!